SCALE-Lab-Northwestern/SCALE-LAB-Northwestern.github.io/content/_index.en.md

 </p>

 <p style="text-align:justify">
-We are at Northwestern Univesrity, which is a private research university in Evanston, Illinois, United States.
-Established in 1851 to serve the historic Northwest Territory, it is the oldest chartered university in Illinois
+We are at Northwestern Univesrity is one of the most prestigious private research universities in the US.
+Established in 1851 to serve the historic Northwest Territory, it is the oldest chartered university in Illinois.
+Northwestern ranked #9 in the all National Universities and ranked #24 globally by U.S. News & World Report.
 </p>

 # News